code-423n4/2022-01-dev-test-repo/bot-report.md

 If the variable remains unassigned, there is no gas savings unless the variable is public, in which case the compiler-generated non-payable getter deployment cost is saved.

-If the state variable is overriding an interface's public function, mark the variable as constant or immutable so that it does not use a storage slot. | 15|  null
+If the state variable is overriding an interface's public function, mark the variable as constant or immutable so that it does not use a storage slot. | 15|  0
 | [[G&#x2011;12](#12)] | Accessing state variables within a function involves an SLOAD operation, but `immutable` variables can be accessed directly without the need of it, thus reducing gas costs.
 As these state variables are assigned only in the constructor, consider declaring them `immutable`. | 33|  660000
 | [[G&#x2011;13](#13)] | Caching of a state variable replaces each Gwarmaccess (**100 gas**) with a cheaper stack read.
 Other less obvious fixes/optimizations include having local memory caches of state variable structs, or having local caches of state variable contracts/addresses. | 142|  34800
 | [[G&#x2011;14](#14)] | Prior to Solidity 0.8.10 the compiler inserted extra code, including EXTCODESIZE (**100 gas**), to check for contract existence for external function calls.